valtimo-platform/valtimo-documentation/features/zgw/zgw-plugins/configure-zaken-api-plugin.md

 ### Retrieve case decisions (zaakbesluiten)

-The **Retrieve zaakbesluiten** fetches all case decisions (zaakbesluiten) URLs from the zaak in the zaken API.
+The **Retrieve zaakbesluiten** fetches all zaakbesluit URLs from the zaak in the zaken API.
 When creating a process link the following property can be entered:
 * **Result process variable** The name of the process variable in which the case decisions (zaakbesluiten) URLs must be stored.